 Better Excel format

-We have improved the downloadable Excel version to make it more user friendly.
+We have improved the downloadable Excel version of your parsed data to make it more user-friendly.

 Better parsing accuracy and performance